explosion/spacy-loggers/README.md

   the model artifact is additionally uploaded to MLflow.
 This action is only performed if the `output_path` argument is provided during the training pipeline initialization phase.

-By default, the tracking API writes data into files into a local `./mlruns` directory.
+By default, the tracking API writes data into files in a local `./mlruns` directory.

 **Note** that by default, the full (interpolated) [training config](https://spacy.io/usage/training#config) is sent over to the